Guillesojo/Finalenglishproject2022/README.txt

 https://b1englishguide.herokuapp.com/
 Simple website with tiles.
-Styling by HTML5UP.

 What I learned:
-    -To implemente google tags and GA4
+    -To implementegoogle tags and GA4
     -To deploy a website using heroku